EngineHub/WorldGuardDocs/source/regions/flags.rst

-    chorus-fruit-teleport,state,Whether chorus fruits can be used to teleport teleport,location,The location to teleport to when the ``/region teleport`` command is used with the region name spawn,location,The location to teleport to when a player dies within the region
+    chorus-fruit-teleport,state,Whether chorus fruits can be used to teleport teleport,location,The location to teleport to when the ``/region teleport`` command is used with the region name spawn,location,The location to teleport to when a player dies within the region teleport-message,string,The message issued to players that are teleported with ``/region teleport``

 .. tip::
     As mentioned above, the teleport and spawn location flags default to "members", which means that only members can take advantage of them by default.
 Set the region group for the flag to change this.